arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ### NXP® i.MX 8M Mini Quad Core Microprocessor

 The MIMX8MM6CVTKZAA iMX8M (U2) features a quad-core Arm® Cortex® A53 running at up to 1.8 GHz for high-performance applications alongside an Arm® Cortex® M4 running at up to 400 MHz.
 The Arm® Cortex® A53 is capable of running a fully-fledged Linux or Android operating system through a Board Support Packages (BSP) in a multithreaded fashion.
 This can be expanded via the use of specialized software containers via OTA updates.
-The Arm® Cortex® M4 has lower power consumption allowing for effective sleep management as well as optimal performance in real-time applications and is reserved for future use.
+The Arm® Cortex® M4 has lower power consumption allowing for effective sleep management as well as optimal performance in real-time applications and is not officially supported.
 Both processors can share all peripherals and resources available on the i.MX 8M Mini, including PCIe, on-chip memory, GPIO, GPU and Audio.

 ### STM32 Dual Core Microprocessor